mintpepper95/RefactoringTest/README.md

 ## Candidate Comments

-- I originally wanted to leave some comments here, but end up writing a lot of them.
-So instead I left the comments in the code, should be easier to understand that way.
+- I originally wanted to leave some comments here, but ended up writing a lot of them.
+So instead I left the comments in the code, hoepfully easier to understand that way.
+I've also upgraded both projects to dotnet 8.0, the latest and greatest version of dotnet ^_^